-SCHOOL OF NURSING POLICIES AND INFORMATION
+SCHOOL OF NURSING INFORMATION

-North Dakota State University offers a four-year program leading to the Bachelor of Science in Nursing (BSN).
+North Dakota State University offers programs leading to the Bachelor of Science Degree in Nursing (BSN).
 The curriculum of the nursing program is designed to develop knowledge and skills necessary for professional nursing practice.
-The nursing major is delivered during the sophomore, junior, and senior years enabling the student to build upon a foundation of liberal arts and natural sciences.
-The curriculum prepares professional nurses who will anticipate and respond to changes affecting the health needs of individuals, groups, and communities.
+The nursing major is delivered over the course of two years enabling the student to build upon a foundation of liberal arts and natural sciences.
+The program curriculum prepares professional nurses who will anticipate and respond to changes affecting the health needs of individuals, groups, and communities.